johnbradley/bosc-2016-data-distribution/johnbradley_bosc.md

 sharing data via traditional, yet still very common, networked block storage.
-In particular, (1) lifecycle progression, including key steps such as handing over data from core to investigator, and depositing data for permannet archival in a repository, is difficult or impossible to formalize as a documented and programmable transaction;
+In particular, (1) lifecycle progression, including key steps such as handing over data from core to investigator, and depositing data for permanent archival in a repository, is difficult or impossible to formalize as a documented and programmable transaction;
 (2) the metadata of data, which importantly includes tracing a data object's entire provenance chain, are difficult to track and tie to